Settling in

 At this first visit we agree the dates of 2 more settling in visits where you stay.
 At one of these visits we will ask you to check, correct and sign 2 forms:

-• a printed copy of the information you have given us.
+- a pink Family Information Form: the information you have given us online.

-Also at one of these visits you will meet your child's Key Person and start to get to know each other, and find out your child's Start Date, the date from which they will stay by themselves.
+Also at one of these visits, you will meet your child's Key Person, start to get to know each other, and find out your child's Start Date ( the date from which they will stay by themselves).

 2-year-olds do all 3 of their visits in the days just before they start; most 3-year-olds do 2 visits in the summer term and 1 in early September; most 3-year-olds who are going to be staying for long days do all 3 visits in the summer term.